JAYTARPARA/Firebase-Demo-App/README.md

 <div align="left">
     <h3>Features available in the application:</h3>
     <br/>
-    ⚫ Register/Login with Google account, Mobile OTP and normal email ⚫ Save user information in firestore
+    ➼ Register/Login with Google account, Mobile OTP and normal email \r\n ➼ Save user information in firestore
-    ⚫ Upload profile picture, crop picture functionality and store in firestore ⚫ Theme customization
+    ➼ Upload profile picture, crop picture functionality and store in firestore ➼ Theme customization
-    ⚫ See other users available in the application
+    ➼ See other users available in the application
-    ⚫ User privacy
+    ➼ User privacy
         - If user don't want to show their personal data such as email and mobile number, they can choose this from privacy setting
-    ⚫ Push notification and in-app messaging with firebase
+    ➼ Push notification and in-app messaging with firebase
 </div>

 <br/>